-I was recently asked by a reader how to fold a fitted sheet so that they stop looking so messed up when in the cupboard – and frankly, this is something that I have tried many methods before I came across the one that works best for me, so I thought a step by step guide was in order today, and I really hope this helps you too.
+I was recently asked by a reader how to fold a fitted sheet so that they stop looking so messed up when in the cupboard.
+She had been having issues with the sheets that have elastic all around, because they just kept springing out of shape when she tried to fold them neatly.
+There HAD to be an easy way, right?
+Well – yes – there is!.
+Frankly, this is something that I’ve tried many methods for until I came across the one that worked best for me, so I thought a step by step guide was in order today, and I really hope this helps you too.

 TIP – This method is easiest when you have a flat surface like a table, a bed or a floor to work on.